LaszloLueck/Pihole2Influx/README.md

 ### 2020-11-30
 #### Bump to pihole FTL 5.3.1
 Today i updated my pi hole docker-container to the latest release of pihole (for docker).
-All the things (piho) running fine
+All the things (pihole2influx, influxdb, grafana) running fine with that new version.
-Currently
+Currently my setup shows the following parameters:
+- Pi Hole 5.2
+- Pi Hole Web 5.2
+- FTL 5.3.1
+-

 #### Current monitored read exceptions from telnet
 As i inspect on my docker logs, i can observe various exceptions on different time slices from different called methods.
 The exception looks like: